mdzhang/mdzhang.com/DEPLOY.md

 See [Github Actions](https://github.com/mdzhang/mdzhang.com/actions) for this project.

 TL;DR site is built and sync'd to AWS S3.
-Pushes to `main` include a `terraform plan` which then needs to be manually applied in Terraform Cloud.
+Pushes with Terraform changes to `main` include a `terraform plan` which then needs to be manually applied in Terraform Cloud.

-Further, when `main` branch is updated, the `deploy/production/site` and `deploy/production/terraform` branches will be updated to reflect latest built site and applied Terraform code.
+Further, when `main` branch is updated, the `deploy/production/site` branch is updated to reflect latest built site.